tidev/titanium-docs/docs/guide/Appcelerator_CLI/Appcelerator_CLI_Release_Notes/Appcelerator_CLI_Release_Notes_9.x/Appcelerator_CLI_9.0.0_GA_Release_Note.md

 ---
-title: Appcelerator CLI 9.0.0 RC - 21 April 2021
+title: Appcelerator CLI 9.0.0 GA - 17 May 2021
-weight: '20'
+weight: '10'
 ---

-# Appcelerator CLI 9.0.0 RC - 21 April 2021
+# Appcelerator CLI 9.0.0 GA - 17 May 2021

-Appcelerator CLI 9.0.0 RC is a release candidate for a major release that includes new features, improvements, and bug fixes.
+Appcelerator CLI 9.0.0 GA is a major release that includes new features, improvements, and bug fixes.

 Appcelerator CLI will no longer be supported after March 2022.